Kikuyu people: Philosophy of the Traditional Kikuyu Religion

-The Gĩkũyũ held a belief in the interconnection of everything in the universe.
+The Gĩkũyũ held a belief in the interconnection of everything in the universe (see Animism).
 To the Gĩkũyũ people, everything we see has an inner spiritual force and the most sacred though unspoken ontology was being is force.
-This spiritual vital force originated from God, who had the power to create or destroy that life force.
-To the Gĩkũyũ people, God was the supreme being in the universe and the giver (Mũgai/Ngai) of this life force to everything that exists.
-Gĩkũyũ people also believed that everything God created had a vital inner force and a connection bond to Him by the mere fact that he created that thing and gave it that inner force that makes it be and be manifested physically.
-To the Agĩkũyũ, God had this life force within himself hence He was the ultimate owner and ruler of everything in the universe.
-The latter was the ultimate conception of God among the Gĩkũyũ people hence the name Mũgai/Ngai.
-To the Gĩkũyũ people, those who possessed the greatest life force, those closest to God were the first parents created by God because God directly gave them the vital living force.
-These first parents were so respected to be treated almost like God himself.
+This spiritual vital force originated with the creation of the universe by Ngai, who became everything.
+In this sense Ngai is the High God of creation and everything at the same time.
+To the Gĩkũyũ people, Mũgai/Ngai was the supreme being in the universe and the giver of this life force to everything that exists.
+Gĩkũyũ people also believed that everything Ngai created had a vital inner force and a connection bond to Him and everyone by the mere fact that he created everything and gave it that inner force that makes it be and be manifested physically.
+To the Agĩkũyũ, Ngai had this life force within himself hence He was the ultimate owner and ruler of everything in the universe.
+The latter was the ultimate conception of High God among the Gĩkũyũ people hence the name Mũgai/Ngai.
+To the Gĩkũyũ people, those who possessed the greatest life force, those closest to Ngai were the first parents created by Ngai because he directly gave them the vital living force.
+These first parents were so respected to be treated almost like Ngai himself.
+They became the Gand Ancestors, deities.
 These were followed by the ancestors of the people who inherited life force from the first parents, then followed by the immediate dead and finally the eldest in the community.
 Hence when people wanted to offer sacrifices, the eldest in the community would perform the rites.
-Children in the community had a link to God through their parents and that chain would move upwards to parent parents, ancestors, first created parents until it reaches God Himself.
+Children in the community had a link to Ngai through their parents and that chain would move upwards to parent parents, ancestors, first created parents until it reaches Ngai Himself.
 The Gĩkũyũ people believed the departed spirits of the ancestors can be reborn again in this world when children are being born, hence the rites performed during the child naming ceremonies.
 The Gĩkũyũ people believed the vital life force or soul of a person can be increased or diminished, thereby affecting the person's health.
 They also believed that some people possessed power to manipulate the inner force in all things.
-These people who increased the well being of a person spirit were called medicine-men (Mũgo) while those who diminished the person's life force were called witchdoctors (Mũrogi).
+These people who increased the well-being of a person spirit were called medicine-men (Mũgo) while those who diminished the person's life force were called witchdoctors (Mũrogi).
 They also believed that ordinary items can have their spiritual powers increased such that they protect a person against those bent on diminishing a person vital life force.
-Such an item with such powers was called gĩthitũ.
+Such an item with such powers was called gĩthiitũ.
 Thus, the philosophy of the Gĩkũyũ religion and life, in general, was anchored on the understanding that everything in the universe has an inner interlinked force that we do not see.
-God among the Gĩkũyũ people was understood hence to be the owner and distributor (Mũgai) of this inner life force in all things and He was worshiped and praised to either increase the life force of all things (farm produce, cattle, children) the Gĩkũyũ people possessed and minimize events that led to catastrophes that would diminish the life force of the people or lead to death.
+Ngai among the Gĩkũyũ people was understood hence to be the owner and distributor (Mũgai) of this inner life force in all things and He was worshiped and praised to either increase the life force of all things (farm produce, cattle, children) the Gĩkũyũ people possessed and minimize events that led to catastrophes that would diminish the life force of the people or lead to death.
 The leader of the Gĩkũyũ people was the person who was thought to possess the greatest life force among the people or the person who had demonstrated the greatest life force in taking care of the people, their families, their farm produce, their cattle and their land.
-This person was hence thought to be closer to God than anybody else living in that nation.
-The said person also had to demonstrate and practice the highest levels of truth (maa) and justice (kihooto), just like the supreme God of the Gĩkũyũ people would do.
+This person was hence thought to be closer to Ngai than anybody else living in that nation.
+The said person also had to demonstrate and practice the highest levels of truth (maa) and justice (kihooto), just like Ngai of the Gĩkũyũ people would do.